#[non_exhaustive]#[repr(u64)]pub enum AccessFs {

 Gets the access rights identified as write-only according to a specific ABI.

-Exclusive with from_read()
+Exclusive with from_read().

 Trait Implementations§